bokkypoobah/BokkyPooBahsEtherRefundablePrize/README.md

 ## Incentivising The DAO Refundathon With The BERP Tokens Prize Pool.
 Come Claim Your Prize!
 Ends In Less Than 5 Days

-Details of this offer can be found at [Incentivising The DAO Refundathon With The BERP Tokens Prize Pool.
+Details of this offer from [Incentivising The DAO Refundathon With The BERP Tokens Prize Pool.
 Come Claim Your Prize!
-Ends In Less Than 5 Days](https://www.reddit.com/r/ethereum/comments/64ia5z/incentivising_the_dao_refundathon_with_the_berp/).
+Ends In Less Than 5 Days](https://www.reddit.com/r/ethereum/comments/64ia5z/incentivising_the_dao_refundathon_with_the_berp/) follows:

 > **Summary**
 >